McCambley/private-projects/README.md

-# private-projects
+# 🔒 Private Projects
-Some projects I've worked on are hidden from public view.
-Here are code examples displaying the role I played on those projects.
+### Some projects I've worked on are kept private while in developments as they contain proprietary information.
+While I'm not able to display the project as a whole, I can show individual parts of the projects to display the work that I've done to get the project closer towards initial launch.

+## DotCot by VentureCat
+### 🚧 Upcoming Description 🚧